onyasumi/cluster/README.md

     ./run.sh

-For a fully automated ingestion process, the process can be preconfigured.
-The configuration can be found at `settings.yml`
+The config file can be found at `settings.yml`

 ## Other Info